Some people’s brains process horror on a much deeper — and more unsettling — level.

-When it comes to horror movies, many sensitive people say they try to avoid them.
-Personally, if I watch something remotely violent or gory, I get a strong emotional reaction that is not “thrilling” but painful.
-And while I might be convinced to watch anyway — usually for the sake of going along with the group — it doesn’t necessarily mean I’m having a good time.
+When it comes to horror movies, I get a strong emotional reaction that is not thrilling, but painful.
+And while I might be convinced to watch anyway — usually under some major peer pressure — it doesn’t necessarily mean I’m having a good time.

 1. Our mirror neurons are more active.